Open-EO/openeo.org/documentation/1.0/datacubes.md

 A temporal aggregation (e.g. [`aggregate_temporal`](https://processes.openeo.org/#aggregate_temporal)) is similar to the downsampling process, as it can be seen in the according image above.
 Intervals for grouping can either be set manually, or periods can be chosen: monthly, yearly, etc. All timesteps in an interval are then collapsed via a reducer function (`mean`, `max`, etc.) and assigned to the given new labels.

-A spatial agregation (e.g. [`aggregate_spatial`](https://processes.openeo.org/#aggregate_spatial)) works in a similar manner.
+A spatial aggregation (e.g. [`aggregate_spatial`](https://processes.openeo.org/#aggregate_spatial)) works in a similar manner.
 Polygons, lines and points can be selected for grouping.
 Their spatial dimension is then reduced by a given process and thus, a vector cube is returned.
 The vector cube then has dimensions containing features, attributes and time.
 In the graphic below, the grouping is only shown for the first timestep.

 <figure>
     <img src="./datacubes/dc_aggregate_space.png" alt="Datacube spatial aggregation: A line and a polygon are selected from the original example tiles.
 The pixels covered by these geometries are aggregated and the result consists no longer of imagery tiles but of an array with values for 2 geometries by 4 bands by 3 timesteps.">
   <figcaption>When aggregating spatially, pixels are grouped (cut out) based on geometries, and then collapsed with a reducer function.
-A vector datacube is returned (as shown with dimensions names and labels).</figcaption>
+A vector datacube is returned (as shown with dimensions names and labels).
+Please note that this visualization shows aggregation on a data cube with four dimensions, but <code>aggregate_spatial</code> specifically can only handle data cubes with three dimensions as of now.</figcaption>
 </figure>